zaiisao/Documentation/en/Video/effect_mixing_android.md

 title: Play Audio Effects/Audio Mixing
 description: How to use play effect and audio mixing methods
 platform: Android
-updatedAt: Thu Mar 14 2019 03:53:43 GMT+0000 (UTC)
+updatedAt: Wed Apr 03 2019 06:26:46 GMT+0000 (UTC)
 ---
 # Play Audio Effects/Audio Mixing
 ## Introduction
 In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
 For example, adding sound effects in a game, or playing background music.
 Agora provides two groups of methods for playing audio effect files and audio mixing.

-Ensure that you prepared the development environment.
+Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Video/android_video.md).

 ## Play Audio Effect Files